james9909/HomeworkServer/README.md

 TODO
 ----

-- Automatic retrieval of username based on real name
 - ~~Display contents of file before (prompting?) downloading~~
 - ~~Automatically use proxy if DOE filter blocks the website~~
 - Documentation